gbowerman/azure-myriad/README.md

 -	Customization - built on Azure IaaS, Scale Sets support all Windows and Linux VMs including custom images and extensions.
 -	Ease of management - building on the simple declarative modelling introduced with Azure Resource Manager, Scale Sets are the simplest way to manage sets of identical VMs.
 Focus on compute at scale without managing scaling of storage accounts and NICs.

-Note: VM Scale Sets are not yet in preview:
+Note: VM Scale Sets are in private preview (starting 10/1/15):
-- These templates won't work until we start whitelisting Azure subscriptions.
-We've blocked all access while the dev team are busy making breaking changes to support updates and additions to the API.
-The example templates below are to provide an early view of the work.

-Preview update (8/31/15): Current plan is to start a private preview in October 2015, working with Azure Advisors.
-If you wish to participate in this preview, you can self-nominate <a href="http://aka.ms/vmadvisors">here</a>.
+If you wish to participate in this preview, your subscription needs to be whitelisted  to use this resource.
+You can self-nominate <a href="http://aka.ms/vmadvisors">here</a>.

 ### Limitations